 A physician assistant who is not in active practice may renew an inoperable license but cannot practice until a practice agreement with a participating physician is received by the Board.
-Each practice agreement between a physician assistant and a participating physician must be reviewed, and if necessary updated, during the 90 days preceding submission of the physician assistant's renewal application.
+Each practice agreement between a physician assistant and a participating physician must be reviewed, and if necessary updated, during the 30 days preceding submission of the physician assistant's renewal application.
 The physician assistant shall maintain documentation to show the date on which the practice agreement was reviewed.

-28.0 Practice Agreement Requirements
+27.0 Practice Agreement Requirements

-- 28.1 Practice agreements must meet the requirements of 26 V.S.A. § 1735a.
-The requirement for a physician to be accessible for consultation by telephone or electronic means at all times when a physician assistant is practicing is also satisfied when a physician is in the same location and available for in-person consultation.
-A practice agreement may be submitted in hard copy or filed with the Board by email or fax. - 28.2 A practice agreement must include the Vermont medical license number of the participating physician and the physician assistant. - 28.3 A practice agreement must be reviewed by the physician assistant and the participating physician or another qualified physician, as provided by 26 V.S.A. § 1735a(d), no less frequently than at the time of the physician assistant's license renewal.
+- 27.1 Practice agreements must meet the requirements of 26 V.S.A. § 1735a.
+The requirement for a physician to be accessible for consultation by telephone or electronic means at all times when a physician assistant is practicing is also satisfied when a physician is in the same location and available for in-person consultation. - 27.2 A practice agreement must include the Vermont medical license number of the participating physician and the physician assistant. - A practice agreement must be reviewed by the physician assistant and the participating physician or another qualified physician, as provided by 26 V.S.A. § 1735a(d), no less frequently than at the time of the physician assistant's license renewal.
 The review must be documented in writing at the time that it is completed and signed by the physician assistant and reviewing physician.
-If changes are made to the practice agreement the revised agreement must be signed by the physician assistant and participating physician and submitted to the Board. - 28.4 Submission of a New Practice Agreement upon Employment Changes.
+If changes are made to the practice agreement the revised agreement must be signed by the physician assistant and participating physician and submitted to the Board. - 27.4 Submission of a New Practice Agreement upon Employment Changes.
 A new practice agreement must be received by the Board before a physician assistant may practice after a change in employment.
 A new practice agreement must be submitted to the Board whenever a physician assistant begins practice with a new employer.
 This includes both leaving one employment and beginning at another and adding a new employer while continuing to work for a current employer.
 There must be a practice agreement that applies to each practice setting.
 If a physician assistant's practice agreement includes restrictions that limit its application to a new practice setting with the same employer, such as by geographic location, by department, or by scope of practice allowed, a new practice agreement must be submitted for a new practice setting beyond those restrictions.

-- 28.5 Submission of a New Practice Agreement Upon Unavailability of Participating Physician Who Is a Sole Practitioner.
+- 27.5 Submission of a New Practice Agreement Upon Unavailability of Participating Physician Who Is a Sole Practitioner.
 When a physician assistant's participating physician is the only physician in the practice and without prior knowledge becomes unavailable as the result of serious illness, injury, or death, the physician assistant may continue to practice for up to 30 days without entering a practice agreement with a new participating physician.
-After 30 days the physician assistant may not practice unless a new practice agreement has been submitted to the Board. - 28.6 Submission of a New Practice Agreement Upon Unavailability of Participating Physician General Rule.
-As soon as it is known that a physician assistant's participating physician will be unavailable and is expected to be unavailable for 30 days or more in any circumstances other than as described in Section 28.5, the physician assistant must submit a new practice agreement with a participating physician and may not practice after the participating physician becomes unavailable until the new practice agreement has been submitted to the Board. - 28.7 Practice Agreements When a Physician Assistant Has Multiple Practice Sites.
-While separate practice agreements are not required for each practice setting of a PA who has multiple practice settings, in some cases it may not be possible for a single practice agreement to cover each of a PA's practice settings, such as when a PA works for two different employers, or when a participating physician within one employing organization is not willing to act as the participating physician for an additional practice site with the same employer.
-Although a single practice agreement may apply to more than one practice setting, in instances where a practice agreement does not work for one or more of a PA's additional practice sites there must be a practice agreement in place that applies to each practice setting.
+After 30 days the physician assistant may not practice unless a new practice agreement has been submitted to the Board. - 27.6 Submission of a New Practice Agreement Upon Unavailability of Participating Physician General Rule.
+When a physician assistant's participating physician becomes unavailable and is expected to be unavailable for 30 days or more in any circumstances other than as described in 26.-5, the physician assistant must submit a new practice agreement with a participating physician and may not practice after the participating physician becomes unavailable.

-29.0 Physician Assistant Professional Standards; Disciplinary Procedures
+28.0 Physician Assistant Professional Standards; Disciplinary Procedures

-29.1 Prescribing Controlled Substances for Participating Physician
+28.1 Prescribing Controlled Substances for Participating Physician